-Questions raised over TasNetwork finances
+Questions raised over Tasnetwork finances

 He said the state-owned power lines company hadn't been the subject of a surprise audit, as was suggested by Mr O'Byrne on Tuesday.

-"An issue was identified during the current financial year regarding purchasing orders and the treatment of goods received and not invoiced," Mr Barnett said.

-"This issue was corrected in September 2022, as soon as the business became aware of the errors.
+"An issue was identified during the current financial year regarding purchasing orders and the treatment of goods received and not invoiced.
+This issue was corrected in September 2022, as soon as the business became aware of the errors," Mr Barnett said.

-"Further actions are currently in progress to prevent recurrence of this issue, including implementing improved controls and process improvements."
+"Further actions are currently in progress to prevent recurrence of this issue, including implementing improved controls and process improvements," he said.

 The errors would have no impact on Tasmanian power prices, Mr Barnett said.